 Some accounts claim that Clem first had been permitted to join the Twenty-Fourth Ohio Volunteer Infantry.
 Other sources claim that Clem joined the Twenty-Second Michigan Infantry Regiment when it marched through Newark.
 Since Johnny Clem was too young to join the army officially, officers of the Twenty-Second Michigan contributed money to pay him a monthly wage.
 Soldiers provided him with a gun and uniform and trained him to be a drummer boy.
-Clem was finally allowed to enlist in the United States Army in May 1863, when he was only twelve.
+Clem was finally allowed to enlist in the United States Army in May 1863, when he was only eleven.
 In the meantime, Clem had already participated in numerous battles and had become quite famous.

 According to most sources, at the Battle of Shiloh, Clem demonstrated his calmness under fire.
 A Confederate cannonball supposedly smashed Clem's drum while the boy was playing it.
 His reputation grew even more with his exploits at the Battle of Chickamauga.
 Confederate forces drove General William Rosecrans' Army of the Cumberland from the field.
 During the retreat, a Confederate colonel ordered Clem to surrender.
 Rather than give up, Clem raised his rifle and killed the colonel.
 Clem was captured later in the battle, but he managed to escape.
 Union journalists reported Clem's adventures to their readers.
 The drummer boy became an instant celebrity and earned nicknames like "Johnny Shiloh" and the "Drummer Boy of Chickamauga".
 For his bravery at Chickamauga, Clem was promoted to the rank of lance corporal.
 He changed his name to John Lincoln Clem and remained in the army until September 19, 1864, when he was discharged.